 Too much calcium will prevent your plant from absorbing magnesium or potassium.
 So, take it easy when adding lime!

 For more information, check out my article on raising your soil pH.

 If your soil pH is too high (basic or alkaline), you can raise it by adding sulfur to the soil.
-For more information, check out my article on making your soil more acidic.

 Remember that adding certain fertilizers and nutrients to your soil can also change the pH, so keep this in mind when making adjustments.

 Once the soil warms up, you can transplant the tomato plants into full sunlight in your garden.

 For smaller plants, you can use a cloche (bell-shaped cover made of glass or plastic) for each one.
-This will retain heat from the sun in the soil to keep the plants warm at night.
+A cloche will retain heat from the sun in the air and soil to keep the plants warm at night.